telerik/xamarin-forms-docs/controls/calendar/view-modes/calendar-agendaview.md

 In order to modify the default styles, you would need to create a custom selector class based on the AgendaItemStyleSelector and override the following methods that handle the styling of different agenda view items:

-* **SelectMonthItemStyle**: Sets the style of the labels shown at the beginning of each month; Through the parameter of type *AgendaMonthItem* you can receive the exact month the Style refers to.
+* **SelectMonthItemStyle**: Sets the style of the labels shown at the beginning of each month; Through the parameter of type *AgendaMonthItem* you can receive the exact month the style refers to.
 * **SelectWeekItemStyle**: Specifies the style of the labels shown for each week; Through the parameter of type *AgendaWeekItem* you can get the start and end dates of the week the style refers to.
 * **SelectDayItemStyle**: Sets the style of the labels displayed for the days inside the agenda view; Through the parameter of type *AgendaDayItem* you can receive the date the style refers to.